 The officials made their decision after carefully reviewing the environmental impacts associated with each of the five corridor options under consideration, as well as comments received from citizens at two public hearings in January.

 Corridor Alternative 6 will involve widening parts of the existing road and building sections of new roadway to create a 10-mile, four-lane highway with a median.
 The work will enhance motorist safety and help traffic in a growing area move more efficiently between Thomasville and Winston-Salem.

-Moving forward, NCDOT will continue to refine the project’s design to avoid and minimize impacts to the environment, as well as neighborhoods and businesses.
-The department will also hold another public hearing next year where citizens can review the project design, ask questions and share their thoughts.
+NCDOT is continuing to refine the project’s design to avoid and minimize impacts to the environment, as well as neighborhoods and businesses.
+The department will a public hearing before the end of 2014 so that the public can review the project design, ask questions and provide comments.

-The DEIS is a tool for decision-making that describes the impacts of a project to residents, communities, businesses, farmland, historic resources, protected species, noise and air quality, wetlands, water quality and utilities, among others.
+The Draft EIS is a tool for decision-making that describes the impacts of a project to residents, communities, businesses, farmland, historic resources, protected species, noise and air quality, wetlands, water quality and utilities, among others.

-In 2012, the department will present its final design plans for Corridor Alternative 6 to the public.
+The department anticipates presenting its final design plans for Alternative 6, the selected route for the project, by the end of 2014.
 NCDOT will hold a public hearing to show citizens more definitely where the route will go within the selected corridor.
 The department will use feedback from the public to modify the route where appropriate.